-They are covered before this course and the first two do not appear in these notes.
-In Chapter 2.3 the O notation is briefly reviewed.
+These topic are assumed to have been covered before this course and the first two do not appear in these notes.
+In Section 2.3 the O notation is briefly reviewed, more advanced complexity topics are discussed in Section 10.5.

 Advanced topics.
-Because the material is taught in two two-hour courses, some advanced sequence analysis techniques are not covered.
+Because the material is taught in one three-hour course, some advanced sequence analysis techniques are not covered.
 These include:

-- fast algorithms for approximate string matching (e.g. bit-shifting), - advanced filtering methods for approximate string matching (e.g. gapped q-grams), - efficient methods for concave gap cost functions in pairwise alignment, - in-depth discussion of methods used in practice.
-How to use existing software to solve a particular problem generally requires hands-on experience which can be conveyed in a practical course like "Sequence Analysis with Distributed Resources", but not in a lecture.
+- fast algorithms for approximate string matching (e.g. bit-shifting), - advanced filtering methods for approximate string matching (e.g. gapped q-grams), - efficient methods for concave gap cost functions in pairwise alignment,

+• in-depth discussion of methods used in practice.
+How to use existing software to solve a particular problem generally requires hands-on experience which can be conveyed in the "Sequence Analysis practical course".
+Some of the theory of such methods is covered in the Appendix of these notes.